mullinmax/ranker/README.md

 The app serves files from a `/ranker-media` directory.
 You should mount a folder from the host into this location when running the container.
-A SQLite database is stored under `/config`, so that directory should also be mounted to retain user accounts and ratings.
-Users can register, log in and rate the displayed media from 1 to 5 using buttons or the keyboard.
-Media items are presented in order of least recently rated for each user, so once an item is scored a different file will be shown next.
-Each rating stores the time it was submitted so files can be sorted by when a user last rated them.
+A SQLite database is stored under `/config`, so that directory should also be mounted to retain user accounts and ranking history.
+Users can register, log in and order the displayed media using drag and drop or the keyboard.
+Each submission updates the global and personal ELO scores for the selected files.
+Media items are presented in order of least recently ranked for each user, so once an item is scored a different file will be shown next.
+Each ranking stores the time it was submitted so files can be sorted by when a user last interacted with them.
-The page also displays when the current media was last rated by the user.
-If it was rated today, the timestamp appears in green.
+The page also displays when the current media was last ranked by the user.
+If it was ranked today, the timestamp appears in green.

 Admin usernames can be supplied via the `ADMIN_USERS` environment variable as a comma separated list.
 When set, an authenticated admin can visit `/admin` to